How to Fix Cat Scratches on Fake Leather Without Replacing It

 Cat Scratches repair

-How to Repair Scratched Vinyl Upholstery
+How to Repair Cat Scratches on Vinyl Upholstery

 It is known that cats and vinyl leather items are not friends, and these felines can scratch and damage vinyl upholstery.
 However, you can fix vinyl furniture sets with cat scratches by doing the following: